English

 While cross-hedging is a powerful tool, it is often used in conjunction with other risk management strategies.
 Here are some related methods:

 • Direct Hedging: Utilizing options, futures or swaps that are directly linked to the underlying asset.
+This method provides a straightforward way to protect against specific risks associated with the asset in question.

 Conclusion